- The fastest mouse in all of Mexico.

 - Hero Antagonist: Like a lot of other Looney Tunes protagonists, he flip flopped with this, a lot of shorts giving the main focus to the blundering of foes such as Sylvester or Daffy.
 Granted there were a fair few pairings against Daffy where it seemed you were really meant to root for him.

-- Invincible Hero: The amount of times a villain actually defeated Speedy can be counted on one hand.
+- The amount of times a villain actually defeated Speedy can be counted on one hand.
 The amount of times a villain so much as challenged him actually aren't much larger than that.

 - Knight of Cerebus: Astonishingly enough, Daffy is actually this to the rest of Speedy Gonzales' Rogues Gallery.
-While still highly bumbling in tone, the situations Speedy was placed in were sometimes a lot more dire against Daffy, who stands as the only villain competant (and malicious) enough to hold ground against the mouse, even beating him a couple of times.
+While still highly bumbling in tone, the situations Speedy was placed in were sometimes a lot more dire against Daffy, who stands as the only villain competent (and malicious) enough to hold ground against the mouse, even beating him a couple of times.

 - Nice Guy: Especially during the De Patie Freleng era shorts.